ksumit12/ksumit12/README.md

 - 👋 Hi, I’m @ksumit12
-- 👀 I’m interested in making drone and repairing especially FPV drone
-- 🌱 I’m currently working oand learning ROS

-- 📫 How to reach me on LinkedIn www.linkedin.com/in/ksumit1208 and on ig:sumit__1208_
+- 📫 How to reach me on LinkedIn www.linkedin.com/in/ksumit1208

 <!---
 ksumit12/ksumit12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.